 For optimal results, use laces around 72 inches in length to ensure you have enough of the shoelace left to reach the top of your sneakers.

-However, that's not to say you can't mismatch with a completely different colour, like these bright LitLaces, if you want to add your unique twist to your footwear.
+However, that's not to say you can't mismatch with a completely different color, like these bright LitLaces, if you want to add your unique twist to your footwear.
 It just comes down to your style.

 Are there other ways to lace Jordan 1s?